Ed Vulliamy

-Edward Sebastian Vulliamy (born 1 August 1954) is a British journalist and writer.
+Edward Sebastian Vulliamy (born 1 August 1954) is a British-born, Irish-Welsh journalist and writer.

 Early life and education

 Vulliamy was born and raised in Notting Hill, London.
 His mother was the children's author and illustrator Shirley Hughes, his father was the architect John Sebastian Vulliamy, of the Vulliamy family, and his grandfathers were the Liverpool store owner Thomas Hughes and the author C. E. Vulliamy.
 He was educated at the independent University College School and at Hertford College, Oxford, where he won an Open Scholarship, wrote a thesis on the Northern Ireland "Troubles" and graduated in Politics and Philosophy.

 Career

 1970s-1990s

+In 1979, he joined Granada Television's current affairs programme World in Action, and in 1985 won a Royal Television Society (RTS) Award for a film about the North of Ireland.
+Another film about the IRA/INLA political status hunger strike of 1981 was banned by the Independent Broadcasting Authority because of a controversial shot of INLA hunger striker Patsy O'Hara, which World In Action editors refused to remove.
+Other programmes Vulliamy worked on included an investigation into neo-Nazi movements in Europe and Britain arming loyalist militias in the North of Ireland; a documentary about assisted dying for the terminally ill; a film about the last olive groves to be demolished and first stone laid for the Israeli West Bank settlement of Maale Adumim; an investigation into Indigenous Aboriginal Australians dying from mining asbestos in New South Wales; and a special report on Ronald Reagan's 'Star Wars' space-based missile project, which included an interview with the inventor of the atomic bomb, Edward Teller.

+In 1986, he joined The Guardian as a reporter, later Rome correspondent covering the Mafia and Southern Europe, including the Mafia murders of judges Giovanni Falcone and Paolo Borsellino, and in Naples: the rise of the Camorra crime syndicates and their connections to the then Christian Democrat party and government leadership... also the stellar career and fall from grace of Diego Maradona.